flexion/ef-cms/docs/code-review.md

 Comments in the code should describe complex bits of logic that aren’t easily glanceable — if someone new to the code can’t skim it and understand it, a comment might be in order.
 As we’re reviewing the code, if we find a bit we can’t understand quickly from the code and context, we’ll be looking for a comment that explains it.
 Comments should appear with the code they’re describing.

 ### Documented APIs
 If code exposes a public API — whether that’s public methods on a class or HTTP endpoints in a REST service — those public methods should be documented.
-We like documentation that can be extracted into some pretty markup (e.g., .NET’s XML comments, jsdoc, OAS, Swagger).
+We like documentation that can be extracted into some pretty markup (e.g., .NET’s XML comments, jsdoc, OAS).
 We’ll check that any public-facing methods have useful documentation.

 ### Adherence to the project’s style guide
 The project should adopt a code style guide and code should conform.
 Which guide the team chooses is less important than the consistency that comes from actually using it.
 We’ll check to make sure there’s a linter configured to check code style, that it passes, and that any exceptions are documented and explained in the code.